 Financial position in current market.
-As of March 31, 2018, we had \$2.3 billion of cash and equivalents and \$3.0 billion of available committed bank credit under our revolving credit facility.
+As of September 30, 2018, we had \$2.1 billion of cash and equivalents and \$3.0 billion of available committed bank credit under our revolving credit facility.
 Furthermore, we have no financial covenants or material adverse change provisions in our bank agreements, and our debt maturities extend over a long period of time.
-We believe our cash on hand, cash flows generated from operations and our available credit facility will provide sufficient liquidity to address our global cash needs in 2018, including debt retirement, capital expenditures, working capital investments, dividends, if any, and contingent liabilities.
+We believe our cash on hand, cash flows generated from operations and our available credit facility will provide sufficient liquidity to address our global cash needs for the remainder of 2018, including capital expenditures, working capital investments, dividends, if any, and contingent liabilities.

 Guarantee agreements.
-In the normal course of business, we have agreements with financial institutions under which approximately \$2.0 billion of letters of credit, bank guarantees or surety bonds were outstanding as of March 31, 2018.
+In the normal course of business, we have agreements with financial institutions under which approximately \$1.9 billion of letters of credit, bank guarantees or surety bonds were outstanding as of September 30, 2018.
 Some of the outstanding letters of credit have triggering events that would entitle a bank to require cash collateralization.

 Credit ratings.
-Our credit ratings with Standard & Poor's (S&P) improved from BBB+ to A- for our long-term debt and remains A-2 for our short-term debt, with a stable outlook.
+Our credit ratings with Standard & Poor's (S&P) remain A- for our long-term debt and A-2 for our short-term debt, with a stable outlook.
 Our credit ratings with Moody's Investors Service (Moody's) remain Baa1 for our long-term debt and P-2 for our short-term debt, with a stable outlook.